mozilla/ecosystem-platform/docs/reference/tokens.md

 account-enabled browser features, may obtain a session token during the sigin flow and use it to communicate directly with the FxA server APIs.

+Session tokens in MySQL can be associated with a device record.
+“Device” is a misleading name here because it really means “Firefox instance”.

 #### Verified Sessions

 As an additional security measure against credential-stuffing attacks, FxA has the notion of a "verified session",